jnmartin84/mk64-dc/README.md

 Latest update: fixed some graphical issues including the lightning flash and the flat banana peel.

-Previously on Mario Kart 64 for Dreamcast...

-Early xmas present for everyone.

-# You don't have to know how to build a toolchain, or compile anymore.
-# You can upload a ROM and download a CDI.
-# Find more details here: https://colab.research.google.com/drive/1WtQ6xyXHqNNhn5Yx74Aa8uY5Fjnnv4PF

-Now for business as usual.

 This is a Sega Dreamcast port of the Mario Kart 64 decompilation [ https://github.com/n64decomp/mk64 ] .

 Do not ask for a CDI or ISO.
 Learn how to build it or don't play it.